Consensys/quorum/docs/Getting Started/Getting Started Overview.md

 ## Creating a network deployed in the cloud

 [Quorum Cloud](https://github.com/jpmorganchase/quorum-cloud) provides an example of how a Quorum network can be run on a cloud platform.
-It uses Terraform to create a 7node Quorum network deployed on AWS using AWS ECS Fargate, S3 and an EC2.
+It uses Terraform to create a 7 node Quorum network deployed on AWS using AWS ECS Fargate, S3 and an EC2.